Want to save a little money on the holidays this year?

 Two tips to cut the stress:

-Stick with things you've done before, and keep the list of recipients to those who would truly appreciate your work.
-The point is to share the fruits of a hobby you love, not to set up a sweatshop.
+Stick with things you’ve done before, and keep the list of recipients to those who would truly value your work.
+The point is to share the fruits of a hobby you enjoy, not to set up a sweatshop.

 Brainstorm fun, low-stress gift exchanges